 - Vision services and supplies – Maximum $400 every 24 months.

 - 80% coverage up to benefit maximum.

 - Blood-glucose monitoring machine – Maximum 1 every 4 years.

-- Diabetic supplies, including syringes and lancets – Maximum $2,000 in a calendar year.
+- Diabetic supplies, including those listed under Prescription Drugs – Maximum $2,000 per calendar year.

 Ambulance and Hospital Room

 - 100% coverage for ambulance service – no benefit maximum.

 - 100% coverage for semi-private hospital room – no benefit maximum.

 *Please note: While current COVID-19 guidelines recommend limiting non-essential travel outside of Canada, coverage for out-of-country medical expenses and travel assistance remains the same.